Homeowners insurance basics

 You can also request a copy of your own CLUE report from LexisNexis free of charge, if you so choose.
 If you find false information, like a claim you never filed or an incorrect payment amount, you can contact LexisNexis and report the error to get it resolved.
 You can also add explanations or notes to your report, if you feel a specific claim or incident in the report deserves further context.

-Click here to request a copy of your CLUE report.
+You can request a copy of your CLUE report here.

 To find out how much coverage you have for each section of your policy, check your policy declaration’s page.
 Your dec page also includes information like your policy number, deductible amount, and average annual premium.
 To access your dec page, contact your insurance agent.
 It may also be viewable through your insurer’s website or mobile app.